gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 ### Do not use tabs

 Tabs make the source code difficult to read because different programs treat the tabs differently.
-The same code can look very differently in different views.
+The same code can look very different in different viewers.
 Avoid using tabs in your source code to avoid this problem.
 Use spaces instead.

 ## Comments